 Students visiting Lakewood

-In July each year high school aged students from the Shire travel to Lakewood for a six month visit.
+In July each year, a group year 10 high school students from The Shire travel to Lakewood for a six-month visit.

 Students visiting the Shire

-Information Nights for the next program will be held at Council Chambers in October, November , and February.
+Information Nights for the next program will be held at Council Chambers at 7pm on Tuesday 11 February 2020.
 Contact the Student Exchange Coordinator for details.

 Website: Sutherland Shire - Lakewood City Sister City